 The Mystery of your Ageing Bladder in Menopause:

 You may not know that you have an abundance of oestrogen receptors in your bladder and urethra.
-But many Urologists know this, because I bet they get to see a lot of middle-age women who are in menopause, presenting with bladder and pelvic floor problems.
-This includes stress incontinence and complaining that they are experiencing increased frequency and urgency in needing to pee.
-Epidemiologic studies indicate that approximately 1 in 4 women are affected by pelvic floor and urinary tract disorders with the highest rates in menopausal women.
+Because of this, as our oestrogen levels decline during our menopause transition, this may impact the function of the urinary tract in mid-life women.
+Futhermore, with the loss of the role of oestrogen in our ligaments and joints, our pelvic floor changes as well.
+This may cause many women to experience stress incontinence and/or increased frequency and urgency in needing to pee.
+After my very anecdotal survey of hundreds of women during my live Masterclass on Menopause, I wasn’t surprised to find that epidemiologic studies report that approximately 1 in 4 women are affected by pelvic floor and urinary tract disorders with the highest rates in menopausal women.
 [Wu, Vaughan et al, 2014].

 “There is clear evidence that oestrogen regulates the uro-genital tract.
 The abundance of estrogen receptors (ERs) in the urogenital tract explains why the natural reduction of endogenous oestrogen, the hallmark of menopause, can cause or potentiate Pelvic Floor Disorders (PFDs) and Urinary Tract Infections (UTIs).”
 [Alperin, Burnett et al. 2019].